Forklift Operator Resume: Examples and Tips

 This eye-catching layout separates you from the crowd, using a dual-column approach and different color shades to organize sections.

-This layout uses striking color fonts to make the job seeker’s name stand out, while subtle dividing lines make it easy to navigate each section.
+This layout uses striking color resume fonts to make the job seeker’s name stand out, while subtle dividing lines make it easy to navigate each section.

 Do’s and Don’ts for Your Resume